Welcome to my homepage. Here you will find my research and other items which might be of varying degrees of interest.

 "Monopoly Isn't Always What We Think It Is", J.R.
 Rogers, Law & Liberty, November 2018.
 If there are no barriers to entry, there is no monopoly.
 And who best to limit competition but the state with its monopoloy on legal coercion.

-This is the Government Accountability Office (GAO) Report of March 2021 which determines the nation's fiscal health is unsustainable without substantive changes to the welfare / warfare state.
+This is the Government Accountability Office (GAO) Report of 2024 which determines the nation's fiscal health is unsustainable without substantive changes to welfare state entitlement programs.

 This is something very funny, a Princeton professor lists on his CV all of his failures.